-This Gluten Free Cornbread Stuffing will be a star at your Thanksgiving dinner!
-It’s a healthier side dish that is deliciously simple, loaded with lots of flavour and is vegan!
+This Vegan Cornbread Stuffing will be a star at your Thanksgiving dinner!
+It’s a healthier side dish that is deliciously simple, loaded with lots of flavour and is also gluten free!

 WATCH THE VIDEO TO SEE HOW IT’S MADE:

 Let’s talk about how well seasoned this stuffing is.
 I’m talking sage, parsley, celery, onions, garlic, thyme…the last goes on.
 Every bite gives you a mouthful of flavourful wonderfulness.
 I’m not sure if those two are real words, but it’s the best description I have for this right now.

 Next, let’s talk about that cornbread.
 I used my jalapeño gluten free cornbread muffins for this and let me tell you, you need to make it.
 It tastes like 8 minutes prep (seriously) then you can either let it sit overnight to dry out, or stick it in the oven to dry it out.
 It’s the perfect cornbread recipe to soak up all that flavour from the seasonings, jalapeño and vegetable broth.